SINTEFMedtek/CustusX/source/plugins/org.custusx.calibration/doc/org.custusx.calibration.md

                       The *first* image should be a typical image, as it is used to correlate against all the others.
 - Part 2, Calibration: Press calibrate to calculate the temporal shift for the selected acquisition.

+<span style="color:red">Note!
+This widget must be visible during active acquisition for image and tracking data to be stored.</span><br>
 The shift is not applied in any way, this must be done manually after calibration.
-Refer to the log folder for the calibration curves.
+Refer to the log folder for the calibration curves.<br>

 > **NB:** Previous temporal calibration is applied to probe frames during acqusition.